-Be careful though, stocks that have unusually high dividends need to pay these rich premiums to attract investors and most of the time these companies are unstable.
-These aren’t exactly the best Canadian dividend stocks to buy and hold as their dividend payouts will eventually catch up to them and their share price will start to drop.
+Be careful though, stocks that have unusually high dividends need to pay these rich premiums to attract investors and most of the time these dividend companies are unstable.
+These aren’t exactly the best stocks to buy and hold as their dividend payouts will eventually catch up to them and their share price will start to drop.
 Therefore it’s prudent to build your dividend producing portfolio with stocks that are not overvalued, and likely to hold up in adverse market conditions.

 - Management has to be particularly frugal when they are forced to give out a dividend

 - Dividend-paying companies tend to have more earnings

 - During a market crash, an attractive dividend yield often makes investors keep purchasing dividend stocks, saving the price